PrincetonUniversity/openpiton/README.md

 Info : Listening on port 4444 for telnet connections Info : accepting 'gdb' connection on tcp/3333
 ```
 Note that this simple OpenOCD script currently only supports one hart to be debugged at a time.
 Select the hart to debug by changing the core id (look for the `-coreid` switch in the `ariane.cfg` file).
+If you would like to debug multiple harts at once, you can use `ariane-multi-hart.cfg`.

 Then you will be able to either connect through `telnet` or with `gdb`:
 ```